 If you are going to be open to the public, you will need the right kind of liability insurance.
 There are specialist insurance policies for studios that will cover general liability insurance as well as theft of or damage to your work.
 Generally, these are cheaper than policies sold to retail stores.

 Selecting the Right Space for You

 Finding the right studio space can be a challenge and we hope this guide has given you some tools to navigate it.
 Ultimately, the right space is one that serves your work and your audience when it needs to.
-Start at the simple questions and build from there.
+And, importantly, one that fits in your budget.